staazmeister/Code_Refactor/README.md

 WHEN I view the heading attributes
 THEN they fall in sequential order
 WHEN I view the title element
-THEN I find a concise, descriptive title
+THEN I find a concise, descriptive title"

 ## Why this project is important
 Overall objective is to utilize our newly learned skills in html, css and git and to display our knowledge on how each element interacts with each other.